Goldinium/Bookstore/README.md

   - [📝 License ](#-license-)

 <!-- PROJECT DESCRIPTION -->
-# 📖  Math Magicians <a name="Math_Magicians"></a>
+# 📖  BookStore <a name="BookStore"></a>

-> 'Math magicians' is a website for all fans of mathematics.
-It's a Single Page App (SPA) that allows users to make simple calculations and read a random computer-related quote.
+> Bookstore is a React/Redux applet with the following functionalities

+Display a list of books

+Add a book

+Remove a selected book

 ![](calculator.png)

 ## 🛠 Built With <a name="built-with"></a>
-- Technology: HTML, CSS & JS and RAECT
+- Technology: HTML, CSS, JS, RAECT & Redux
 - Tools: VS Code, GIT, GITHUB

 ### Tech Stack <a name="tech-stack"></a>